ramszaj513/Pneumonia-Detection-/README.md

 Additionaly a heatmap of most significant pixels is created and displayed blended with the orignial image in order to help potentional users in pnuemonia recognition

 ## Project Files
-model_cnn.py - code used to generate and train a CNN model, it isn't used directly by streamlit website
+model_cnn.py - code used to generate and train a CNN model, it isn't used directly by the streamlit website
 heatmap.py - contains class which is used to generate heatmap
 webbapp.py - creates and manages the website functionality
 requirments.txt - libraries required to run the code